 As country club membership continues to evolve so should club facilities.
 More and more country clubs are undergoing renovations to reinvent themselves and modernize their facilities while enhancing their offerings for today’s members.
-Marcus Vess, Darden Senior Vice President, has applied his 30 years of managing design and construction of projects in a country club environment to offer advice that will keep your projects on-track.
+Marcus Vess, IMPACT Senior Vice President, has applied his 30 years of managing design and construction of projects in a country club environment to offer advice that will keep your projects on-track.
 Here, he outlines eight key factors that will influence your project’s successful outcome:

 - Leadership and Teamwork- Every project team needs the following: a clear vision of the project, commonly shared goals and objectives, clarity of roles and responsibilities, and “roadmap” for how to reach success.
 Having a strong and efficient team will greatly affect your projects results.